TibRib/Perforce-discord-botlogger/README.md

 ## Notes
 - ARM64 is not supported by helix perforce.
 Given that, a raspberry type dedicated server **cannot** be used to host this bot...
 - This bot is well suited for a dedicated python server on cloud instances (AWS, Azure, Google Cloud...)

+# Licence and credits
+The licence for this project is MIT.

+The project is inspired by Perforce Commit Logger, by James Ives.  https://github.com/JamesIves/perforce-commit-discord-bot